LearnOnDemandSystems/docs/tms/tms-administrators/notifications/registration-notification.md

 ---
-title: "How do I create a registration notification"
+title: "How do I create a registration notification?"
 ispublished: true
 ---